microsoft/CCF/doc/developers/example.rst

 Implementations
 ---------------

-The C++ and Lua implementations of the Logging application are located in the `src/apps <https://github.com/microsoft/CCF/tree/master/src/apps>`_ folder.
+The C++ implementation of the Logging application is located in the `src/apps <https://github.com/microsoft/CCF/tree/master/src/apps>`_ folder.
 They are discussed in detail on the following pages:

 .. toctree::
    :maxdepth: 2

    logging_cpp
-   logging_lua
    logging_rpc_api